I’m A Man But I Can Change? Human Nature and Human Enhancement

 In the debate over enhancement—the use of medical means to improve otherwise healthy individuals—appeals to nature, specifically human nature, are common in Christian responses to the question of human enhancement.
 For Christians, nature is a good creation of God and is normative to some degree regarding deliberate changes made to humans by means of biotechnology.
 I have two arguments to make in this post: First, what it means to alter human nature, and whether it is possible, is tied up with how ethicists and theologians define human nature in the first place.
 Second, the issue of whether we are altering human nature does not provide a helpful boundary to the discussion of human enhancement.

 Many, if not most, Christian ethicists talking about enhancement appeal to nature as normative and as providing an ethical boundary.
 There is a common assumption that we have the power to change nature.
 But can we actually alter or enhance human nature?
 If so, what does it mean to alter human nature and which technologies or purposes do or do not lead to a change in nature?
 Gerald McKenny summarizes the problem succinctly.
-Having defined human nature as a set of traits, functions, and capacities, he remarks:
+Having defined human nature as a set of traits, functions, and capacities, you can use the korean ginseng to help your function and general wellness for a healthier lifestyle.

 [I]t is far from clear (1) which interventions would truly alter these functions, traits or capacities (in contrast, say, to having only a temporary effect on them); (2) whether human nature itself or only these functions, etc., would be altered; and (3) if human nature is indeed altered, whether the alteration would be to the human species or only to the individual human beings who have undergone the alteration(s).